stfwi1104/nd0821-c3-starter-code/starter/model_card_template.md

 fbeta:      0.63

 ## Ethical Considerations
+Data is public.
+Data has only a limit number of features.
+The correlation between sensitive data like sex, age and the salary (label) can be misleading.

 ## Caveats and Recommendations
-Data is way to old to represent the actual social society...dont use it for real predictions
+Data is way to old and also to limited in behalf of the features to represent the actual social society...dont use it for real predictions; just for training.